-• Configure the LED to turn on when the camera starts, to indicate the presence of the camera.
-Select System ready as a condition.

-• Configure the LED to turn on when live stream is active to indicate that a person or a program is accessing a stream from the camera.
+- Configure the LED to turn on when the camera starts, to indicate the presence of the camera.
+Select System ready as a condition. - Configure the LED to turn on when live stream is active to indicate that a person or a program is accessing a stream from the camera.
 Select Live stream accessed as a condition.

-Open the lock to a gate when someone is nearby
+Direct the camera and open the lock to a gate when someone is nearby